 Talinn holds a doctorate in English Rhetoric & Composition and directs the GWRC.
 She specializes in working with multilingual writers and in working on personal statements/statements of purpose, theses/dissertations, and grant applications.
 She recently published a co-edited collection, Supporting Graduate Student Writers: Research, Curriculum, and Program Design with University of Michigan Press.
 Talinn enjoys working with writers from all fields.

-Yi-Ting received her MA from National Taiwan University.
-She attained PhD candidacy at Duke University where she studied eighteenth-century Anglo-American literature and taught first-year writing.
-She has published two book-length translations from English to Chinese, a classic feminism textbook, Sexual/Textual Politics and a New York Times Bestseller, The Big Fat Surprise.
-Through her translation and editing work, she has extensive experience with academic writing in various disciplines including humanities, sociology, education, communication studies, law, civil engineering, and health sciences.
-She understands the issues that non-native English speakers often have with academic writing.
+Yi-Ting holds an MA from National Taiwan University.
+She was a Fulbright scholar and her doctoral work at Duke University was on transatlantic literature in the long 18th century.
+She is also an alumna of the School of Criticism and Theory at Cornell University.
+She has published two book-length translations from English to Chinese, a classic feminist theory textbook Sexual/Textual Politics and a New York Times Bestseller, The Big Fat Surprise.
+Through her translation and editing work, she has extensive experience with academic writing in various disciplines.
+She has taught first-year writing courses, and she understands the issues that non-native English speakers often have with academic writing very well.
+She is bilingual and can conduct sessions in English and Mandarin Chinese.

 Bob West, PhD